Liminal Custody Crosses $100 Billion in Total Transaction Volume Read more

 The asset may be removed/terminated from the accepted list if:

 Virtual Asset removal from the system shall also be subjected to the process of internal assessment by the Product team, Technology and, Risk team and Operations teams.
-After the due diligence for removal of the asset the same is sent for approval to the Senior Management team and the Board of Directors.

 6. ROLES AND RESPONSIBILITIES